KavyaSri449/projects.io/README.md

 # projects.io
 Project developed using python

-Overview:
+ MyChatbot:

-This project is a basic chatbot implemented in Python.
-It leverages the webbrowser and re modules to provide a simple interactive experience.
-The chatbot can recognize user queries, perform pattern matching using regular expressions, and open relevant web pages based on the user's input.
+This project features a basic chatbot built in Python using the re and webbrowser modules.
+It uses regular expressions to understand user input and can open relevant web pages based on recognized patterns.
+The chatbot provides a simple interactive experience and demonstrates basic web interaction capabilities.

-Features:

-Pattern Matching: Utilizes regular expressions (re module) to identify keywords and patterns in user input.

-Web Interaction: Uses the webbrowser module to open web pages in the default browser in response to specific queries.

-Simple Interaction: Provides basic conversational capabilities with predefined responses and actions.

-Modules Used:

-re: Python's regular expression library is used to parse and match user input patterns.

-webbrowser: This module allows the chatbot to open URLs in the web browser based on user queries.
+Features
+Pattern matching with re
+URL opening with webbrowser
+Installation
+Clone the repository and run the chatbot.py script to start interacting with the bot.